I used to get these perplexed looking faces when I answered the question “What do you do?” or “What is it you are studying?

 “A close relationship & partnership with a coach, providing the structure, accountability, expertise and inspiration, to enable a person to learn, grow and develop beyond what he or she can do on its own”

 A health & wellness coach focuses on mental & physical behaviours relating to nutrition, exercise & stress management.
-In my case, the focus is that of gut health and all that it encompasses from a wholistic point of view.
+In my case, the focus is that of gut health and emotional well-being from a truly wholistic point of view.

 It has also been defined that successful coaching takes place when coaches apply clearly defined knowledge and skills so that clients can draw upon internal strengths and external resources to make the necessary sustainable changes needed.